Assisted living versus live-in Care

 Assisted living costs

-The cost for assisted living varies quite a lot across the country depending on the location and quality of the facilities.
-Generally the cost of assisted living can be quite high in South East England.
+The cost of assisted living varies quite a lot across the country, depending on the location and quality of the facilities.
+Generally, the cost of assisted living can be quite high in South East England.

-A dedicated live-in carer can deliver a personalised one-to-one care using previously established routines, preferences and social activities.
-A live in carer can assist with many every day activities including:
+A dedicated live-in carer can deliver personalised one-to-one care using previously established routines, preferences and social activities.
+A live-in carer can assist with many everyday activities, including: